Does life insurance cover the coronavirus (COVID-19)?

 Q: Can I still get instant, no medical exam life insurance coverage?

+A: Yes.
 Currently, eligible applicants may either qualify for our InstantTerm, no medical exam experience or may be able to get temporary coverage in place while they complete a medical exam and await the results.
 Due to the need for additional caution surrounding international travel, you may need to answer some questions from an underwriter about future plans before receiving an offer.
-Keep in mind that it’s important to be honest in the application process.
+You will also be asked if you have had COVID.
+Keep in mind that it’s always very important to be honest in the application process.
 The issuance of the policy or payment of benefits may depend upon the truthfulness of answers provided in the application process.

-Whether some follow up questions or a medical exam are needed, we work very hard to make dependable buying term life insurance as simple as possible.
+Whether some follow up questions or a medical exam are needed, we work very hard to make buying dependable term life insurance as simple as possible.
 Once an application is submitted, which takes about 15 minutes, you will be notified of whether you are approved for coverage or if more information is needed.
-Customers who need to take a medical exam now have an extended time period to take it – 120 days.

-Q: How does two-year contestability work if I contract COVID-19 in the near future?
+Q: How does two-year contestability work if I get covered tomorrow and contract COVID-19 in the near future?

 Q: Are you still performing life insurance medical exams?